timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

-License is cco1 public domain no right reserved.
+License is cco1 public domain no right reserved. meaning if you like it and want to adapt to an app or adapt to fit your need you are welcome to do that.